-- Classes are taught at the University of Deusto, a private Catholic college, and one of the most prestigious academic institutions in Spain.
+- Classes are taught at the University of Deusto; one of the most prestigious academic institutions in Spain.
 The program offers ample opportunities to interact with Spanish students!

 - Bilbao is one of the most vibrant cities in Spain; close to beaches and surrounded by mountains.
 Summers there are warm, but not extremely hot!

 - Homestay experiences are available with local families to gain immersion into the Spanish culture and language.
 Participants can also live in the campus dorm with Spanish students, too!

 - The program includes trips to Madrid, Segovia or Toledo, Basque coastal villages, Gernika and Mundaka, and the running of the bulls in Pamplona.
 There is also a tour of the famous Guggenheim Museum!

 Course of Study

 CIDE at the University of Deusto coordinates faculty and lecturers who teach in their summer program.
 CIDE also arranges several guided excursions that complement students' learning of the Spanish language and culture of the host country.
 During the summer program, students will explore several cultural and historical aspects of Spain by visiting Madrid and its landmarks and museums, and Segovia, a city where vestiges of the Roman era can be seen.
 Once in the host region, students will visit historically renowned cities such as Guernika, Pamplona, or San Sebastian.
 The program also includes a tour of the coastal Basque villages.

 Courses Taught in Spanish: Spanish I, II, III, IV (Spanish Language in Context).
 Additional courses include Introduction to Hispanic Literature, Advanced Spanish Grammar, Advanced Spanish Conversation, 20th Century Spanish Literature, Spain in Europe and Culture and Politics in Contemporary Spain.